algorithmiaio/dev-center/_pages/platform/algorithm-secrets.md

 This feature is available to [Algorithmia Enterprise](/enterprise) users only.
 {: .notice-enterprise}

-Storing sensitive data on Algorithmia might not be suitable for an organization that uses a vaulting system like Hashicorp Vault or Azure Key Vault to manage secrets.

-Algorithmia Enterprise's Secret Store enables cluster admins to connect Algorithmia to external vaulting systems where secrets are managed and maintained by a DevOps team.
+If your organization uses an external vaulting system to manage secrets, storing these data within Algorithmia might not be suitable.
+Therefore, Algorithmia Enterprise's Secret Store enables cluster admins to connect Algorithmia to external vaulting systems such as Hashicorp Vault and Azure Key Vault, where secrets are managed and maintained by a DevOps team.
 This helps Data Science teams access secrets in accordance to an organization's security and compliance standards.

 ## Managing algorithm secrets